yosoyjay/cyclecloud-llm/README.md

 ccadmin@cyclecloud-vm$ cyclecloud cluster start -c Slurm
 ```

 The scheduler node will take a few minutes to start.
-The compute nodes will need to be manually started and can take up to 20 minutes to fully provision.
+The compute nodes will need to be manually started by right-clicking the "hpc" labeled row under "Template" and selecting "Start" from the "Actions" pull-down menu.
+Note that provisioning NDv$ VMs can take up to 20 minutes.

 ## Training a Language Language Model (OPT-175B, as an example)